Bereshit (parashah): Human temperament interpretations

 It was recorded in Rabbi Joshua ben Levi's notebook that a person born on the first day of the week (Sunday) will lack one thing.
-The Gemara explained that the person will be either completely virtuous or completely wicked, because on that day (in Genesis 1:3–5) God created the extremes of light and darkness.
+Regarding the meaning of the one thing that he or she will lack, the Gemara explained that the person will be either completely virtuous (so they will lack evil) or completely wicked (lack the goodness of the heart), because on that day (in Genesis 1:3–5) God created the extremes of light and darkness.
 A person born on the second day of the week (Monday) will be bad-tempered, because on that day (in Genesis 1:6–7) God divided the waters (and similarly division will exist between this person and others).
 A person born on the third day of the week (Tuesday) will be wealthy and promiscuous, because on that day (in Genesis 1:11) God created fast-growing herbs.
 A person born on the fourth day of the week (Wednesday) will be bright, because on that day (in Genesis 1:16–17) God set the luminaries in the sky.
 A person born on the fifth day of the week (Thursday) will practice kindness, because on that day (in Genesis 1:21) God created the fish and birds (who find their sustenance through God's kindness).
 A person born on the eve of the Sabbath (Friday evening) will be a seeker.
-Rav Naḥman bar Isaac explained: a seeker after good deeds.
+Rav Naḥman bar Isaac explained that this person would be a seeker after Mitzvot(good deeds) since the eve of the sabbath is solely for the preparation of the Sabbath.
 A person born on the Sabbath (Saturday) will die on the Sabbath, because they had to desecrate the great day of the Sabbath on that person's account to attend to the birth.
 And Rava son of Rav Shila observed that this person shall be called a great and holy person.

 Genesis chapter 2

+The finished heaven and earth

 Rava (or some say Rabbi Joshua ben Levi) taught that a person who prays on the eve of the Sabbath must recite Genesis 2:1–3, "And the heaven and the earth were finished ..." (va-yachulu hashamayim v'haaretz ...), for Rav Hamnuna taught that whoever prays on the eve of the Sabbath and recites "and the heaven and the earth were finished" the Writ treats as though a partner with God in the Creation, for one may read va-yachulu—"and they were finished"—as va-yekallu—"and they finished."
 Rav Ḥisda said in Mar Ukba's name that when one prays on the eve of the Sabbath and recites "and the heaven and the earth were finished," two ministering angels place their hands on the head of the person praying and say (in the words of Isaiah 6:7), "Your iniquity is taken away, and your sin purged."